Legal challenges, lack of interest limit choices on local school boards

 Despite the uptick in public interest in education following Arizona’s #RedForEd teacher movement, many local school board races remain uncontested on the November ballot, and the elections will be canceled outright.

-And a few races that are contested right now may not be for long, after candidates in Tucson’s three largest school districts are in court fighting legal challenges to their candidacy.
+And a few races that are contested right now may not be for long, after candidates in Tucson’s three largest school districts are in court fighting legal challenges to their candidacies.

 Further, some smaller and rural school districts can’t even find enough candidates to run.